ALL FIELDS REQUIRED*

 In order to file a claim with the DFEH, contact the headquarters using their toll-free hotline for employee discrimination.
 Once you speak to a representative, you will set up an appointment at a district office and talk about your harassment or discrimination in person.

 Once you file a report with the EEOC or the DFEH, they will conduct an investigation into your claims and determine if your workplace was in violation of federal or state civil law.
 If they find evidence of harassment or discrimination, they will inform you and your workplace of any violation, as well as recommended actions.
 At this point, you will be able to file a private claim with the help of a California civil rights attorney.
 These claims seek to compensate for any economic and general damages you suffered resulting from the workplace harassment.
+Contact a local Los Angeles discrimination lawyer if you have further questions regarding your claim.

 The first step in taking action against workplace discrimination is recognizing it.
 There are certain actions, situations, behaviors, and conduct that should be red flags for discrimination.
 Learning how to identify discrimination and take swift action is an important skill for any employee to possess.
 By definition, “discrimination” refers to any form of different treatment of one person than his/her peers because of a protected class.
 Common examples of workplace discrimination include: